Jjake540/Bookmark-Manager/README.md

 As a user
 So I can update a bookmark from Bookmark Manager
 I want to update a bookmark

+As a user
+I want the bookmarks to work
+I want to only be able to save a valid URL
 ```

 ## Domain Model